Insight-Services-APAC/azure-identity-and-access-powershell/README.md

 Hello and welcome,

-I'm Chris, a Cloud Technical Specialist with Insight.
+I am Chris, a Cloud Technical Specialist at [Insight](https://au.insight.com/en_AU/home.html).

-I have a keen interest in all things Azure but especially Identity and Access and how PowerShell can streamline tasks.

-I have written this repository with a view to provide scenario-based cmdlets that both extend and enhance the AzureADPreview and ExchangeOnlineManagement cmdlets.
+I have written this repository to provide clear (scenario-based) cmdlets that both extend and demonstrate the Azure AD Preview and Exchange Online Management PowerShell modules.

-Using my IA functions you'll be able to answer questions like the below:
+Using these prebuilt functions, you will be able to answer common queries related to:

-- What type of licensing is applied to my users?
-- When was the last sign-in of user 'x'?
-- What is the total size of all my Exchange Online mailboxes?
-- How many groups do I have and what kind are they?
+- Licensing
+- Exchange Online; and
+- Users and Groups

-Please note that this 'IA' module, as I've called it, is a work in progress and will change regularly.
+Please note that this module is a work in progress and will change quite often.

 # Updates

-27-04-21 - Added license assignment paths for users via Graph
+27-04-21 - License assignment paths added for users

 ## Backlog